mikeAdamss/platform/README.md

 ## Stack

-We are using three principle infrastructure as code tools.
+We are using two principle infrastructure as code tools.

 ### terraform
 A state aware tool for declaratively provisioning infrastructure components from google cloud.